 A UNESCO World Heritage Site and one of the New Wonders of the World, it attracts a lot of visitors each year who flock to the bay for photo opportunities, swimming, hiking, exploring caves, and watersports.

 The bay has a long history and its unique formations have been the subject of legends for many years.
-Halong Bay means “descending dragon” and the commonly told legend was that it was formed when a mother dragon and her children descended on the bay in ancient times to defend the Vietnamese people from invaders.
+Halong Bay means “descending dragon” and the commonly told legend is that it was formed when a mother dragon and her children descended on the bay in ancient times to defend the Vietnamese people from invaders.
 Rather than return to the sky, the dragons remained in the bay, becoming its many islands.
-In reality, the islands were formed over thousands of years as the limestone built up and was shaped by rising and falling seas.
+In reality, the islands formed over thousands of years as the limestone built up and shaped by rising and falling seas.

 Once the home of floating villages, the government placed the bay under protection to preserve its natural beauty.
 Many of the village communities are relocating to Ha Long City.

 We choose an overnight cruise to explore the bay with Stella A-line cruises.
 There’s a lot of options available, usually for either one or two nights.
 Although I’ve seen up to four nights and day trips are also available, but across lines itineraries are similar.

 I should add that I hate the idea of cruises despite loving being near the water.
 I’m not someone who enjoys following itineraries, exploring places overcrowded with other cruise ship guests, eating set menus, etc. But after two weeks of figuring everything out ourselves, I needed to kick back, relax and enjoy our holiday.
 It was the easiest option for exploring Ha Long Bay, and I ended up enjoying myself.

 So what kind of activities can you get up to while enjoying the scenery?
 Here’s the things I enjoyed most about our visit: